Dereck0602/Awesome_Test_Time_LLMs/README.md

 <h1>Awesome Test-time Computing</h1>
 </div>

-This repository contains the resources for [*Test-time Computing: from System-1 Thinking to System-2 Thinking*](https://arxiv.org/abs/2501.02497)
+This repository contains the resources for [*Test-time Compute: from System-1 Thinking to System-2 Thinking*](https://arxiv.org/abs/2501.02497)

+## Updating
+* [3/3/2025] We have updated our survey and released the second version on arXiv.
+  * We have added more latest papers until 1/2/2025.
+  * We have added a section to introduce benchmarks and open-source frameworks for test-time compute.
+  * We have added discussions about different test-time compute methods.
+* [5/1/2025] We have released the first version of our survey on arXiv.

 ## Overview of Test-time Computing: